Active Tour from Yunnan in China to Laos

 A trip with a night train in China is quite a special experience and a good chance to get into contact with the local people.

 The lockable "soft sleeper" cabins have four beds, which means you share the cabin with people you do not know.
 Every bed has a blanket, pillow, and reading lamp.
-There is no real diner, but you can buy yum yums (ready-to-eat noodles) and drinking water in the train.
+There is no real diner, but you can buy snacks and drinking water in the train.
 But the choices are limited and it is recommended that you stock up with your favorite drinks and snacks at the station before setting off.
+Boiled water is available free of charge.

 The trip with the night train from Kunming to Lijiang lasts about ten hours.
 Depending on when you leave Kunming, you will arrive in Lijiang the next morning between 7 and 8 a.m.